-Who should do a time audit?
-Anyone who feels like they never have enough time in the day to get things done (ahem, like me most days).
+Therefore, who can use a time audit?
+Anyone who feels like they never have enough time in the day to get things done.
 I don’t know about you, but to me, time is something that always seems to be ticking away faster and faster every day.

 Right or wrong, I often measure my days by how many tasks I can accomplish within that day.
 Did I get a good start on my blog post?
 Did I accomplish the cleaning that I needed to do that day?
 Did I listen to a continuing education webinar for my vet license or learn more about SEO and having an online business today?
 Luckily I am a little easier on myself than I used to be with time and realize that a successful day is not always measured by checks on a list.